Hanuman: Vedic roots

 The earliest mention of a divine monkey is in hymn 10.86 of the Rigveda, dated to between 1500 and 1200 BCE.
-The twenty-three verses of the hymn are a metaphorical and riddle-filled legend.
+The twenty-three verses of the hymn are a metaphorical and riddle-filled tale.
 It is presented as a dialogue between multiple figures: the god Indra, his wife Indrani and an energetic monkey it refers to as Vrisakapi and his wife Kapi.